 - the work that would take us to a higher position

 - the work that would give us financial freedom

 b.
 Several months ago I was also all over the place.
 Now I have a near laser focus… no, not everywhere, just at work.
 So I need to tell you: if you suffer from having your mind all over the place – which is frustrating as hell – there is hope.
-It can be fixed.
+It can be fixed!

 How did I develop better focus?

 Was it meditation?
-It seemed to have no influence.

 Was I off meds?
 No, never taken any.
+So what helped?

-- I started to create – unapologetically – blocks of time when I could not be disturbed. [ Yes, that phone or social media, or random invites to events that have nothing to do with my current goals – can be turned off.]
-A significant reduction of sugar in diet could help as well.
+- I started to create – unapologetically – blocks of time when I could not be disturbed.
+[Airplane mode is my friend.
+Invites to events that have nothing to do with my current goals – can be turned off too.]
+A significant reduction of sugar in diet likely helped as well.

 If you are most of the time distracted, if your mind always reminds you of something you “should” be doing, if you are giving up because your mind is all over the place – don’t.
 Giving up is never an option for the superhuman that you are.
 Yes, it is hard and so what?